Gainesville, Georgia: Severe weather

-While Gainesville does not sit in Tornado Alley, a region of the United States where severe weather is common, supercell thunderstorms can sweep through any time between March and November, being primarily concentrated in the spring.
+While Gainesville does not sit in Tornado Alley, a region of the United States where severe weather is common, supercell thunderstorms can sweep through at any time between March and November, being primarily concentrated in the spring.
 Tornado watches are frequent in the spring and summer, with a warning appearing at least biannually, occasionally with more than one per year.

-Tornado activity in the Gainesville area is above Georgia state average and is 108% greater than the overall U.S. average.
+Tornado activity in the Gainesville area is above the Georgia state average and is 108% greater than the overall U.S. average.
 Gainesville was the site of a deadly F4 on June 1, 1903, which killed 98 people.
 Gainesville was the site of the fifth deadliest tornado in U.S. history in 1936, in which Gainesville was devastated and 203 people were killed.
 In April 1974, an F4 tornado 22.6 miles away from the Gainesville city center killed six people and injured thirty.
 In December 1973, an F3 tornado 2.1 miles away from the city center injured twenty-one people.
-Both storms caused between $500,000 and $5,000,000 in property damages.
+Both storms caused between $500,000 and $5,000,000 in property damage.
 On March 20, 1998, an F3 tornado impacted the Gainesville metro area early in the morning, killing 12 people and injuring 171 others.
 Another F3 tornado later that day killed 2 other people and injured a further 27 people in the Stoneville area.